GaoShanPictures/GAOLIB/README.md

 # GAOLIB

 GAOLIB Copyright (C) 2022 GAO SHAN PICTURES is a GAO SHAN PICTURES Blender add-on developped to manage a library of poses and animations.
 This tool will help you store and re-use animations and poses in from and to different Blender files.
+The organisation of the user interface of this project, and its main purpose is inspired by Studio Library for Maya : https://www.studiolibrary.com/

 ## Prerequisite
 GAOLIB works with Blender 2.93.
 It has not fully been tested on Blender 3, but the first tests seem to be working as well.
 To install it, please visit the Blender Download web page : https://www.blender.org/download/.